hacctarr/homebridge-tcc-fan/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge <br>
-2. Install this plugin using npm install -g homebridge-tcc
+2. Install this plugin using npm install -g homebridge-tcc-fan
 3. Update your configuration file.
 See sample-config below for a sample.

 # Configuration Sample